MinaSamir11/react-native-in-app-review/README.md

     // when return true in ios it means review flow lanuched to user. console.log(
-      'InAppReview in ios has lanuched successfully',
+      'InAppReview in ios has launched successfully',
       hasFlowFinishedSuccessfully,
     );